maxx-808/Automated-Readme-Generator/README.md

 ## Steps:

-To install, you must clone repo and npm init.
+To install, you must clone repo and npm init this is because node_modules have been gitignored to save time downloading and cloning.
 Once that is done, you just need to download inquirer using npm install inquirer.
 After that, you are all set.

 <a name="usage-information"></a>